HISTORY OF MEDICINE

 Students will arrange a PowerPoint presentation on a subject relevant for the history of medicine.

-The presentation will be discussed before the oral examination on the other parts of the Integrated Course and will contribute to the final grades.
+The presentation will be discussed and evaluated during the oral examination on the other parts of the Integrated Course and will contribute to the final grades.
 See the site of the Integrated Course for further information.